cakephp/docs/en/core-utility-libraries/sanitize.rst

         echo Sanitize::html($badString, array('remove' => true));
         // output: HEY...

-    Escaping is often a better strategy than stripping, as it has less room for error, and isn't vulnerable to new types of attacks, the stripping function does not know about.
+    Escaping HTML content using :php:func:`h` is often a better strategy than sanitization, as it has less room for error, and isn't vulnerable to new types of attacks, the stripping function does not know about.

 .. php:staticmethod:: Sanitize::paranoid($string, $allowedChars)